Shanghai–Hangzhou high-speed railway: Speed records

 In October 2010, Chinese officials stated that a bullet train on the Huhang high-speed railway had set a new world record for train speed on a scheduled trip at 262 mph.

 Etymology

 "Hù" (沪) is the official abbreviation for Shanghai and "Háng" (杭) stands for Hangzhou, the capital city of Zhejiang Province.

-Railway Stations
+Station list

 There are nine railway stations on the line: